Madour/NasNas/README.md

 It provides a **clean** and **easy to use** API.

-The framework is separated in multiple independent modules :
+The framework is separated in multiple modules :
 - ***Core*** is the only non-optional module.
 It is needed to create a NasNas application.
   It contains core classes and data needed by the framework.
 - ***ECS*** is an efficient data driven Entity Component System.